speedstarkiwi/kawaii-compiler/README.md

 # how to embed lua C?

 They either can be rewritten in standard by using `__inline` and the lua structs, or you can simply just use the `VM` to call them.

+# what functions does it have?

+it contains `request, httpget, httpgetasync, getobjects, saveinstance & decompile`.

 # credits